Euramsia/personal-website/content/post/igem/index.md

 ### The congress

 Our sole hope for the congress in Boston was a gold rating, essentially the best out of three 'grades'.
-Half of the 80 other undergrads achieved that as well.
+Half of the 80 other overgrads achieved that as well (some of our team were overgrad, but most were still umdergrad).
 The awards however are the real deal at iGEM.
 But with better financed teams from universities like MIT and Harvard, what chance did we have?

 The following 30 minutes were some of the most unreal in my life.